emwithanm/emwithanm/README.md

 - 👋 Hi, I’m @emwithanm - I go by Maida, or Em.
-- 👀 I’m interested in data science, human-centred AI, data-driven design, writing of all sorts, puns and glitter.
+- 👀 I’m interested in data science, human-centred AI, data-driven design, computational social science, writing of all sorts, puns and glitter.
 - 🌱 I’m currently studying Industrial Design and AI at KAIST, South Korea.
 - 💞️ I’m looking to collaborate on any projects pertaining to ID, AI or HCI!
 Open to all topics, really.
 - 📫 Please reach me on my email, maidaa25@kaist.ac.kr